 What is the SNP doing to tackle violence against women & girls?

-The SNP is committed to tackling violence against women and girls (VAWG) through prevention, education, strengthened justice responses, and increased support for services.
+The SNP is committed to tackling violence against women and girls (VAWG) through prevention, education, strengthening justice responses, and increasing support for services.

-Our core policy framework is the Equally Safe strategy, developed jointly with COSLA and partner organisations.
+Our core policy framework is the Equally Safe strategy, developed as the Scottish Government with COSLA and partner organisations.

 Key actions the SNP government has taken include: